bio

 About Amy

-Amy Smith writes poetry because it roots her into spaces that feel like home.
-Some of her poems have appeared or are forthcoming in several places, including: Humana Obscura, Gyroscope Review, contemporary haibun online, and the Wee Sparrow Water Anthology.
+Amy Georgia Smith writes poetry because it roots her into spaces that feel like home.
 She published her first poetry collection, Composting the Moon, in March 2022.
-Amy is currently pursuing her MFA degree in poetry through the low-residency program at the University of Nevada, Reno at Lake Tahoe.
+Amy is currently pursuing an MFA degree in poetry through the low-residency program at the University of Nevada, Reno at Lake Tahoe.

 The wordy, more personal version:

-As much as possible, I move through this world as a poet.
-I am interested in sounds and songs and language and meaning.
-I am curious about the way language changes over time, and how the words we use influence what we see, think, believe, or even how we feel in our bodies.
-I am drawn to language that surprises, language that asks questions and holds paradox, language that stimulates the senses.
-I am interested in the language of body and place.
+As a poet, I am curious about the way language changes over time, and how the words we use influence what we see, think, and/or believe; the way language feels in our bodies.
+I walk with questions and am drawn to paradox and mystery.
+I am interested in the story of body and place.
+Sometimes, I think about poetry as palimpsest.
+Sometimes, I write with the ancestors.